skmgoldin/gemix/README.md

 - About half the tests are unimplemented.
 - The mix jobs should be persisted in a database.
 Without persistence, if the server crashes or goes offline for any reason, people will lose money.
 - The server should be Dockerized and deployed somewhere.
 - Calls to the JobCoin API transferring coins out of the house address and into user outAddrs which fail for any reason are assumed to have failed completely.
 This won't always be the case, and assuming so could result in users losing money.
 Nor should it be relied on that API calls which return a 2xx necessarily completed the transfer.
-More careful state checking there would be good.
+More careful state checking on transfers in general would be good.